 One Friday evening, Kelly began to get ready to have a night out with her friends from college.
 She put on a black dress.
 Peter did not want her to go out wearing a dress.
 When Kelly refused to change, he struck Kelly in the face, causing injuries to her face and also causing her to fall.
 As she fell, Kelly hit the edge of her bedroom’s wooden dresser.
 She also fell on one of Jojo’s dog toy bones, which caused her to sprain her wrist.
 Kelly had several medical appointments and missed time from work.
 She did not tell anyone about the incident, because she hoped that Peter would change back to the person he used to be when she first met him.

-Problems continue to worsen
+Problems Continue to Worsen

 A few months later, Peter began to hit or push Kelly more frequently.
 He also deleted all of her contacts on her phone, broke her laptop, and threw a book at her.
-One evening, Peter pushed Kelly and accidently struck one of their children who had tried to defend Kelly from an attack.
+One evening, Peter pushed Kelly and accidentally struck one of their children who had tried to defend Kelly from an attack.
 As the abuse worsened, so did the injuries.
 Eventually, Kelly decided to call law enforcement and looked for a safe haven for the two children and Jojo.
 Fortunately, Kelly and her children and Jojo were able to permanently stay away from Peter and receive the help that they needed.

-What can Kelly do?
+What Can Kelly Do?

 Generally, a victim in Massachusetts has three years from the date of the injury-producing event to file a lawsuit against a defendant-abuser.
 In the example above, Kelly could potentially bring a civil action against Peter for the damage to her person and possibly her property.